The Reminders app on iOS is actually pretty good!

 I'd been trying to use Wunderlist, but the service has been really unstable recently (with multiple extended downtimes), and their site isn't even secured by HTTPS!
 Unacceptable.

-The easiest way to import tasks into the Reminders App is through iCal on your Mac.
-Unfortunately, as far as I can tell, getting tasks from one to the other isn't exactly automated unless you use an AppleScript (which I've put together and provided below) — but, it does the job.
+The easiest way to import tasks into the Reminders app is through iCal on your Mac. — Unfortunately, as far as I can tell, getting tasks from one to the other isn't exactly automated unless you use an AppleScript (which I've put together and provided below), but it does the job.

-	To get started, I'm assuming you've already created the Reminders lists you want to import tasks into on your iPhone or iPad, and enabled Reminders sync to iCloud on your device(s) and also Calendar sync on your Mac through the iCloud section of System Preferences.
+Before getting started, I'm assuming that you've already created the lists that you want to import tasks into on your iPhone or iPad, enabled “Reminders” sync to iCloud on your device(s), and then also enabled “Calendar” sync on your Mac through the iCloud section of System Preferences.

 If this is the case, then you should already see the same Reminders you already have listed on your iPhone, Mac, and/or iPad when toggling the “Reminders” column to be visible in iCal via the option in the “View” menu.
 (As mentioned, Mountain Lion will have its own separate Reminders app, like on iOS.)

 Preparing for import

 Now, there is one final preparation for getting your tasks into Reminders: Getting the data out of your existing tasks app! … This may be tricky. — However, most apps offers some method of making this happen.
 For example, Wunderlist enables you to email an entire task list to someone, so I simply did this (but to myself) and just copied it into a plain-text file using TextEdit.

 The key thing is that it must be a plain text file, so you can make it one by using the option within the “Format” menu of TextEdit.
 Also, you must have only one task per line… with no skipped lines! — If you fail to do either of these things, you'll end up with additional blank or jibberish tasks in your list! 😰